MrSinzo/Sinzos-Daily-Planner/README.md

 ## Future Developments <a name="develop"></a>
 - Add functionallity to write over text in moveable boxes (Done 4/27/2023), functionality to add or remove boxes ( Able to add and remove ALL cards, not individuals yet 4/27/2023), functionality to color code them
 - Small little animation when button is moved into "All Done" section of the page
-- Want to add hide button for create card component
+- Want to add hide button for create card component (Done!
+5/1/2023)